Municipal Technical Assistance Program: Templates and Resources

 Included in the guidance documents are templates of model regulatory text, which are intended to be adapted and tailored by the municipalities into their local enforceable policy as appropriate.
 The templates are color coded and annotated to simplify their use as follows:

 • Footnotes are used to reference sections of general law or call the reader’s attention to specific and important information.
-In updated templates from 2023, footnotes will indicate where previously existing inconsistencies have now been corrected in the 2024 legislation.
+In updated templates from 2023 or 2024, footnotes will indicate where previously existing inconsistencies have now been corrected in the 2025 legislation.
 These templates should not be used without direct consultation of all of the associated footnotes.

-• All footnoted references refer to the amended legislation that was approved during the 2024 General Assembly.
-Some footnotes from the 2023 session remain, as not all inconsistencies were addressed in the 2024 legislation.
+• All footnoted references refer to the amended legislation that was approved during the 2025 General Assembly.
+Some footnotes from the 2023 and 2024 session remain, as not all inconsistencies were addressed in the 2025 legislation.

 • In some cases, an inconsistency was identified in the general law during the process of drafting the templates.
 The templates use black text, within sections of red text, and a footnote, to identify sections where it was likely intended for language to be inserted or represented differently, but without a change to the enabling legislation, the text represented in black could be interpreted to be inconsistent with state law.
 In most of these circumstances the use of the exact text from the enabling legislation would be incorrect or inconsistent.
 In all of these cases, municipalities should consult with their solicitor for specific guidance.